thenodesk/RayTracingCUDA/README.md

 ```shell
 cmake --build build --config Release
 ```
-Executable will be in `build/Release` folder.
+The executable will be in `build/Release` folder.

+_This project was tested with Visual Studio on Windows._